cryxnet/crawnet/README.md

 ## Testing

--   We have a pipeline that is automatically testing the [intergration test](/tests/intergration.py) between the 3 services and source code for any vulnerabilities
+-   We have a pipeline that is automatically testing the [intergration](/tests/intergration.py) between the 3 services and source code for any vulnerabilities

 ## Security Policy